abdilmajid/faceRecognitionAppReact/README.md

 <img src="readme/06pglogin.png" alt="login" height=80 align="center"/></p>
 <br>

-:star: After the user is registerd or signs in, they are taken to the main page.
+:star: After the user is registered or signs in, they are taken to the main page.
 This page displays the users name as well as the number of submissions made.

 <p align="center">
 <img src="readme/05main.png" alt="homepage" height=350 align="center"/></p>
 <br>

-:star: Ater the user inserts an image url and clicks **Detect**, a blue box appears over the location of the face.
-When the user clicks the detect button, the app send the image to the **Clarifai** api which uses an ai to guess the location of the faces in an image.
-The data that is sent back from **Clarifai** is coordinate information which is mapped out using css.
+:star: After the user inserts an image url and clicks **Detect**, a blue box appears over the location of the face.
+When the user clicks the detect button, the app send the image to the **Clarifai** API which uses an AI to guess the location of the faces in an image.
+The data that is sent back from **Clarifai** is coordinate information which is mapped out using CSS.
 After every submission a counter increments, showing the number of submissions a user has made.

 <p align="center">
 <img src="readme/07face1.png" alt="face1" height=450 align="center"/></p>